On the linear scaling of entropy vs. energy in human brain activity, the Hagedorn temperature and the Zipf law: Applying the ML method: Brain fMRI resting state data results

-{\textit {Brain fMRI resting state data results.--}} As commented above, for parcellations with small $N$, we can estimate the state probabilities just from the occurrence counts and directly compute the corresponding ranks.
+As commented above, for parcellations with small $N$, we can estimate the state probabilities just from the occurrence counts and directly compute the corresponding ranks.
 In fact, the case of $N=17$ shown in Fig. \ref{fig.rsn} is at the borderline of the applicability of the direct methods, as we found that only $\sim 43\%$ of the possible states occur in the data.

-Now we proceed to the main challenge of the paper, which is to identify the states for much finer parcellations.
-First, we consider the family of Schaefer parcellations constructed in~\cite{SCHAEFER}, as they come in variants ranging from $N=100$ to $N=1000$ ROIs.
+Now we proceed to the main challenge of the paper, which is to analyze states for much finer parcellations.
+First, we consider the family of Schaefer parcellations constructed in~\cite{SCHAEFER}, as they come in variants ranging from sizes $N=100$ to $N=1000$ ROIs.
 Such parcellated time-series contain only a very small fraction of all the possible states and even for the smallest $N=100$ case, we found that $\sim 98\%$ of the states in the data appear only once.
-Thus we have to employ the machine learning method described earlier in the paper.
-We use a state-of-the-art nonlinear classifier \texttt{xgboost}~\cite{xgboost} with settings as in~\cite{ENTROPYML} (see Supp.
-Info.~\cite{SI} for details).
+Thus we have to employ the Machine Learning method described earlier in the paper.
+We use a state-of-the-art nonlinear gradient-boosted-tree classifier \texttt{xgboost}~\cite{xgboost} with settings as in~\cite{ENTROPYML} (see \textit{Supplementary Information} for details).

-The exploration of the Schaefer parcellations for a variety of $N$s (see Fig.~\ref{fig.schaefer}A) reveals a linear behaviour whose range increases with $N$ (see Fig.~\ref{fig.schaefer}B), confirming the observation made for the $N=17$ Resting State Networks shown in Fig.\ref{fig.rsn}B.
+The exploration of the Schaefer parcellations for a variety of sizes (see Fig.~\ref{fig.schaefer}A) reveals a linear behaviour whose range increases with $N$ (see Fig.~\ref{fig.schaefer}B), confirming the observation made for the $N=17$ Resting State Networks shown in Fig.\ref{fig.rsn}B.